 Review

-Volkswagen has targeted updates in the areas that really matter with the new Golf.
+The Golf continues to be all the car you'll ever need.
 It's a great all-rounder, with competitive running costs and a broad range of trim levels and engine options.

 Overview

 Quite simply, the Golf is a legend.
-As it celebrates its 50th birthday an updated model – designated ‘Mk 8.5’ – arrives to carry the torch for the most easily-recognised mid-size hatch.
+As it celebrated its 50th birthday an updated model – designated ‘Mk 8.5’ – arrived to carry the torch for the most easily-recognised mid-size hatch.

-While the arrival of the last ‘all-new’ Golf was a little controversial, VW says it has taken customer feedback on board in developing the facelift.
+While the launch of the last ‘all-new’ Golf was a little controversial, VW says customer feedback was taken on board when developing the facelift.

 The software has been updated, so it’s easier to use.
 There are proper buttons on the steering wheel, rather than touch sensitive pads.
 And there is a substantially improved plug-in hybrid engine.

-As a top seller in the fleet market, VW has done well to address key criticisms of the car without affecting any of its many positive attributes.
+As a top seller in the fleet market, VW has done well to address key criticisms of the car without affecting any of its many positive attributes: safety, efficiency and running costs.

 Styling changes are minimal.
 The Golf looks smart.
 It’s modern but not offensive.
 Universal acceptance is a positive attribute for a volume seller.

-Pricing starts at £27,035 for the bulky six-model line-up.
+Pricing starts at £27,760 for the bulky 10-model line-up.
 There’s a choice of Life, Match, Style, R-Line and Black Edition trims across the five-door hatch and estate bodies.
 A sporty GTE plug-in hybrid is also available.
-Further derivatives, including the iconic GTI, will come later.
+Further derivatives, including the iconic GTI and flagship R complete the offer.

 Comfort and practicality